dotnet/designs/proposed/self-contained-roll-forward.md

 Because of these challenges, we expect to go forward with using a hard-coded list of patches in the SDK targets for the first iteration of this feature, and pursue further improvements later.

+### ASP.NET Core

+In .NET Core 2.1, ASP.NET Core is treated as a shared framework.
+The dependency is represented by a `PackageReference` to `Microsoft.AspNetCore.App`.
+A framework dependent app will roll forward to the latest installed version of ASP.NET Core the same way it will roll forward to the latest .NET Core runtime.
+We would also like the behavior for self-contained ASP.NET Core apps to be similar to how the .NET Core runtime is handled- ie they should deploy the "latest" patch version of ASP.NET Core.

+The difference is that the reference to `Microsoft.NETCore.App` is implicit, while the reference to `Microsoft.AspNetCore.App` is an explicit `PackageReference` in the project.
+In order to support rolling the version of ASP.NET forward, by default this `PackageReference` will not have a `Version` attribute on it.
+There will be code in the Web SDK targets which will add the version number to this `PackageReference` item following the same versioning rules as the implicit reference to `Microsoft.NETCore.App` will use.

 ## Alternative proposals

 - Have a way for restore to use a different version in a PackageReference for RID-less and RID-specific targets